Perspective | Ford Foundation’s president is apologizing for the wrong thing

 “In a recent interview,” Walker wrote on Twitter, “I used the term ‘tone deaf’ inappropriately & out of context from its literal definition.
 I am deeply sorry for using this ableist language and apologize to the millions of people with disabilities and the disability community.”

 That’s not exactly the apology many in the art world were waiting for.
+(In an open letter published Wednesday, hundreds of prominent artists, critics and historians — among them Ellen Gallagher, Zoe Leonard, Martin Puryear, Darby English, Joachim Pissarro and Fred Moten — demanded that the museums restore the show to their schedules.)

-What’s more, it has left me so confused.
-Was Walker apologizing to tone-deaf people, or to deaf people?
+What’s more, Walker’s apology has left me so confused.
+Was he apologizing to tone-deaf people, or to deaf people?
 Because they’re completely different.

 “Tone deaf” means “relatively insensitive to musical pitches,” according to Merriam-Webster.
 Deaf means “lacking or deficient in the sense of hearing.”